 By this time as well, large numbers of union activists had come to see Yeltsin and his ministers as anti-worker and persistently treacherous.
 The president routinely ignored his pledge that major policy initiatives would be discussed in advance on the Tripartite Commission.
-As time went on, direct demands by the clearly designed to bolster its "tight money" policies, the government provided finance for the payment of wages months late, often failing to provide the full sum.
+As time went on, direct demands by the FNPR for talks with government leaders were increasingly snubbed.
+The regime also systematically violated legally binding wage agreements.
+In a practice clearly designed to bolster its "tight money" policies, the government provided finance for the payment of wages months late, often failing to provide the full sum.